 Another incentive could be that you offer the first part of your content and then request basic contact info in order for them to finish the rest.
 If you go that route, however, make sure that it’s something engaging enough to make that worthwhile; otherwise, it could leave a sour taste in your audience’s mouth.

 Not every piece that you create will be award-winning material, so be sure that you’re always putting your best foot forward.
 This means that you want to highlight the content that has the most likes and shares and keep it at the forefront of your blog.
 This will bring new users in and show them why they should subscribe for future material.

 7. Analyze Your Results and Adapt as Needed

 As I mentioned before, it’s imperative that you can quantify your success after implementing new strategies.
 As such, you want to make sure that you are analyzing your leads and seeing when you are getting the most.
 If you notice that you get more subscribers after a new piece is published, then it could mean that you should increase your content rate.
 If the number goes up after you move your opt-in form to a new spot on your blog, then that means that people pay attention to that section of your site more than others.

 Once you’ve collected enough data, then you want to make sure that you are implementing new strategies that reflect these changes.
 Cut out material that doesn’t get you the leads that you want, and focus your attention on what is working the most.
 Overall, you should be refining your marketing materials on a constant basis so that you can manage sustainable lead generation.

 There you have it, seven habits you can use to manage and optimize your blog for generating leads.
-Running a consistent blog that is optimized to provide quality and focused content to your best customers is one of the most important steps in growing your business through online marketing.
+Running a consistent blog that is optimized to provide quality and focused content to your best customers is one of the most important steps in growing your business & brand identity through online marketing.